Canon SL2 vs Olympus E-M10 III

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the SL2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL2 was succeeded by the Canon SL2.
+Both the SL2 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The SL2 was replaced by the Canon SL2, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SL2 and the Olympus E-M10 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.